WebAssembly/spec/proposals/gc/MVP.md

 #### Runtime Types

-* Runtime types (RTTs) are explicit values representing types at runtime; a value of type `rtt <n> <heaptype>` is a dynamic representative of static type `<heaptype>`.
+* Runtime types (RTTs) are explicit values representing concrete types at runtime; a value of type `rtt <n>? <typeidx>` is a dynamic representative of the static type `<typeidx>`.

 * All RTTs are explicitly created and all operations involving dynamic type information (like casts) operate on explicit RTT operands.
+This allows maximum flexibility and custom choices wrt which RTTs to represent a source type.

-* There is a runtime subtyping hierarchy on RTTs; creating an RTT requires providing a *parent type* in the form of an existing RTT; the RTT for `anyref` is the root of this hierarchy.
+* There is a runtime subtyping hierarchy on RTTs; creating an RTT allows providing a *parent type* in the form of an existing RTT.

-* An RTT value t1 is a *sub-RTT* of another RTT value t2 iff either of the following holds:
+* An RTT value r1 is a *sub-RTT* of another RTT value r2 iff either of the following holds:
-  - t1 and t2 represent the same static type, or
+  - r1 and r2 represent the same static type, or
-  - t1 has a parent that is a sub-RTT of t2.
+  - r1 has a parent that is a sub-RTT of r2.

-* The count `<n>` in the static type of an RTT value denotes the length of the supertype chain, i.e., its "inheritance depth" (not counting `anyref`, which always is at the top).
-This information enables efficient implementation of runtime casts in an engine.
+* The count `<n>` in the static type of an RTT value, if present, denotes the length of the supertype chain, i.e., its "inheritance depth" of _concrete types_ (not counting abstract supertypes like `dataref` or `anyref`, which are always at the top of the hierarchy).
+If this information is present, it enables more efficient implementation of runtime casts in an engine; if it is absent (e.g., to abstract the depth of a subtype graph), then the engine has to read it from the dynamic RTT value.

-* Validation requires that each parent type is a representative of a static supertype of its child; runtime subtyping hence is a sub-relation of static subtyping (a graph with fewer nodes and edges).
+* Validation requires that each RTT's parent type is a representative of a static supertype; runtime subtyping hence is a sub-relation of static subtyping (a graph with fewer nodes and edges).

 * At the same time, runtime subtyping forms a linear hierarchy such that the relation can be checked efficiently using standard implementation techniques (the runtime subtype hierarchy is a tree-shaped graph).

 Note: RTT values correspond to type descriptors or "shape" objects as they exist in various engines.
-Moreover, runtime casts along the hierachy encoded in these values can be implemented in an engine efficiently by including a vector of its (direct and indirect) super-RTTs in each RTT value (with itself as the last entry).
+Moreover, runtime casts along the hierachy encoded in these values can be implemented in an engine efficiently by using well-known techniques such as including a vector of its (direct and indirect) super-RTTs in each RTT value (with itself as the last entry).
 The value `<n>` then denotes the length of this vector.
 A subtype check between two RTT values can be implemented as follows using such a representation.
-Assume RTT value v1 has static type `(rtt n1 t1)` and v2 has type `(rtt n2 t2)`.
-To check whether v1 denotes a sub-RTT of v2, first verify that `n1 >= n2`.
+Assume RTT value v1 has static type `(rtt n1? $t1)` and v2 has type `(rtt n2? $t2)`.
+To check whether v1 denotes a sub-RTT of v2, first verify that `n1 >= n2` -- if both `n1` and `n2` are known statically, this can be performed at compile time; if either is not statically known, it has to be read from the respective RTT value dynamically, and `n1 >= n2` becomes a dynamic check.
 Then compare v2 to the n2-th entry in v1's supertype vector.
 If they are equal, v1 is a sub-RTT.
-For casts, the static type of v1 (taken from the object to cast) is not known at compile time, so `n1 >= n2` becomes a dynamic check as well.
+In the case of actual casts, the static type of RTT v1 (obtained from the value to cast) is not known at compile time, so `n1` is dynamic as well.
+(Note that `$t1` and `$t2` are not relevant for the dynamic semantics, but merely for validation.)

 Example: Consider three types and corresponding RTTs:
 ```